nsidc/pmesdr/README.md

 from the NASA PPS system for AMSR-E and AMSR2 sensors.
 In these cases, the input L1C files contain all required metadata and brightness temperatures, except for the 6 GHz inputs.
-In order to access 6 GHz TBs, we created a gsx translator to pull 6 GHz TBs from corresponding JAXA L1B files.
-The L1B files are organized by half-orbit and include half-orbit overlaps.
-For these sensors, the workflow required to produce complete gsx files containing all channels requires calls to gsx for the original L1C (all channels but 6 GHz), a call to gsx for each potential corresponding L1B files (for only 6 GHz data), and finally a call to a python function `gsx-merger` to merge the partial gsx files into a single, complete gsx file for input to the PMESDR system.
+In order to access 6 GHz TBs, we created a gsx translator to extract 6 GHz TBs from corresponding JAXA L1B files.
+The L1B files are organized by half-orbit and include overlaps with adjacent files.
+For these sensors, the workflow is modified to produce the complete gsx files expected by the PMESDR software.
+In these cases, the user must call gsx for the original L1C (all channels but 6 GHz), then call gsx for each potential corresponding L1B files (for only 6 GHz data), and finally call a python function `combine_amsr_l1c_jaxa.py` (or `combine_amsr_l1c_jaxa_archive.py`, to handle small differences between near real-time and archive files), to merge the partial gsx files into a single, complete gsx file for input to the PMESDR system.

-The global metadata for CETB output files indicates the names of the respective input files used.
-For example, a CETB 6 GHz file will include the names of both JAXA L1B and PPS L1C inputs, because data are derived from both of these input sources, 6 GHz TBs are drawn from JAXA L1B and the remaining geolocation and positional data are drawn from the PPS L1C.
+The global metadata for CETB output files will be populated with the names of the respective input files used.
+For example, a CETB 6 GHz file will include the names of both JAXA L1B and PPS L1C inputs, because data are derived from both of these input sources: 6 GHz TBs are drawn from JAXA L1B and the remaining geolocation and positional data are drawn from the PPS L1C.
 However, for other channels, the global metadata will only include the list of input PPS L1C files, since all data are derived only from the L1C inputs.

 <figure>
 	<img src="./images/gsx_adapter_for_amsr.png" alt="gsx adapter for AMSR concept" />
 	<figcaption><i>For AMSR2 and AMSR-E inputs, 6 GHz data are
 	obtained from JAXA L1B data and combined with original data and metadata from L1C.
 For a given orbit, the gsx adapter is called for each (full orbit) L1C file and the corresponding set of (half-orbit) L1B files.
+The python utilities, combine_amsr_l1c_jaxa.py or combine_amsr_l1c_jaxa_archive.py
-A python utility, combine_amsr_l1c_jaxa.py (included in the gsx package) merges the partial gsx files into a single, complete gsx file for the orbit for downstream processing.</i></figcaption>
+	(included in the gsx package) merges the partial gsx files into a single, complete gsx file for the orbit for downstream processing.</i></figcaption>
 </figure>